-Each denomination's page follows the same format, depending on the number and types of wines allowed, the restrictions imposed by the disciplinare (the organizing law for the denomination), and the data available.
+Each denomination’s page follows the same format, depending on the number and types of wines allowed, the restrictions imposed by the disciplinare (the organizing law for the denomination), and the data available.
 The name of the appellation (including any variants or alternative names) and the quality level are listed the way they appear in the disciplinare.
+An audio clip of the denomination name is included.

-The first bits of information are:
+The first bits of information summarize the following:

 - Region: The political region (in a few cases, regions) where the denomination is located (e.g., Toscana)